Emilio Ferreri

 Emilio Ferreri (28 December 1894 in Rome – 27 August 1981) was an Italian admiral during World War II.
 After the war, he was Chief of Staff of the Italian Navy from 1948 to 1955.

 Early life

-Ferreri was born in Rome on December 28, 1894, and in 1911 he was admitted to the Naval Academy of Livorno; he participated in the Italo-Turkish War as a cadet officer and graduated in 1914 with the rank of ensign.
+Ferreri was born in Rome on December 28, 1894.
+He was admitted to the Naval Academy of Livorno in 1911.
+After taking part in the Italo-Turkish War as a cadet officer, he graduated in 1914 with the rank of ensign.

 World War I

 During the World War I Ferreri participated in naval operations in the Adriatic, serving on the battleship Giulio Cesare and later on the scout cruiser Sparviero, earning a War Cross for Military Valor and being promoted to the rank of sub-lieutenant in 1917.

 In 1920 he was executive officer on the protected cruiser Etna, on an international mission to Novorossijsk on the Black Sea, and distinguished himself during the tumultuous departure of the ship under the fire of Soviet artillery, earning his first Silver Medal of Military Valor.
 In 1924, with the rank of lieutenant, he was in command of the submarine F 6, and in 1928-1929, after promotion to lieutenant commander, he commanded the destroyer Ostro.

 After promotion to captain, he was in command of the heavy cruisers Fiume and Zara and held important positions abroad, including that of Naval Attaché in Paris between 1935 and 1937 and, upon returning to Italy, between from 1937 to 1939, the post of chief of staff of the 1st Fleet.